weasdown/kobayashi-maru/README.md

 ## Getting started
 1. Run the [server](packages/dart_server) on a laptop/desktop.
-2. For each device that you want to use as a bridge station, run the [bridge_simulator](bridge_simulator) app and connect it to the server.
+2. For each device that you want to use as a bridge station, run the [kobayashi_maru](kobayashi_maru) app and connect it to the server.

 ## Copyright notice